limiaoyu/Dual-Cross/README.md

 You can also provide an absolute path without `@`.

 ## Acknowledgements
-Note that this code borrows from the [xMUDA](https://github.com/valeoai/xmuda) repo.
+Note that this code borrows from the [xMUDA](https://github.com/valeoai/xmuda) repo, and uses code from [FDA](https://github.com/YanchaoYang/FDA).